TimotheeMathieu/spf-py/README.md

 ## Usage

+Take as input markdown, the html can be constructed with `spf filename.md`.

 - The first level of header "#" is the title of the document, The headers "##" to "#####" are transformed to steps.
 - I implemented a small label/reference scheme.
 The anchor is done using `\slabel{keyword}` in a line containing a step (i.e. the line must begin by "##" or "###" or...) and the reference `\sref{keyword}` will render as an hyper-ref with name the number of the step referenced.